benknoble/benknoble.github.io/_posts/2018-06-28-til-day-match-0-9--regex.md

 (does it, for example, support black magic).
 Basically, `man` and `info` the tool.

-After that, we basically have the following
+After that, we have the following

 1. Perl, on which most other regex is based (`man perlrequick`)
 2. Vim, with it's own quirks (`:help pattern`)
 3. Python (`help(re)`)
-4. ...and every other language's unique flavor
+4. …and every other language's unique flavor

-Don't get me started on escape-character hell--no one should have to read `"\\"\\\\"` and try to figure out what it's doing.
-Heck, certain formats even have special rules and tables for *when* characters have special meaning or need escaped (vim's `(very)?magic` is famous for this).
+Don't get me started on escape-character hell---no one should have to read `"\\"\\\\"` and try to figure out what it's doing.
+Heck, certain formats even have special rules and tables for *when* characters have special meaning or need escaped (Vim's `(very)?magic` is famous for this).

 Does it support back references?
 Capture groups?
 What the hell is a negative look-behind?
-Why did vim decide to give us `\zs` and `\ze` (they're brilliantly useful, by the way) ?
+Why did Vim decide to give us `\zs` and `\ze` (they're brilliantly useful, by the way) ?
 And what about [non-greedy modifiers ??][??]

 Can I use my favorite feature of all, shortcut character classes?
-This one really gets me steamed up--shortcuts like `\w` for word-like characters and `\d` for digits are really helpful.
+This one really gets me steamed up---shortcuts like `\w` for word-like characters and `\d` for digits are really helpful.
 It's *short*er than the equivalent `[:digit:]`, which often has to become `[[:digit:]]` for true RE use.